qing3962/password-protection/README.md

 Once you have entered the correct password, you will not be asked to enter it again when opening other protected files.

-If you want to turn protection on again, you can go to the command panel, type "pass", find the command: Open password protection, run it, when you open a protected note, the password verification box will pop up again.
+If you want to turn on protection again, you invoke the command panel, type "pass", find the command - Password Protection: Open, run it, when you open a protected note, the password verification box will pop up again.

 In Obsidian for Windows, a Password Protection Button locates on the left-bar.
 Click on it to execute protecting or unprotecting action.